RealKendpr/memarandom-api/contributing.md

 We expect all contributors to communicate respectfully and considerately.
 Please refer to our [Code of Conduct](CODE_OF_CONDUCT.md) for more details.

+## Things to know about this project

+- I am currently storing the images/memes in google drive
+- This project uses MongoDB as a database for storing api responses
+- This project uses NodeJS and Express

 ## Types of contributions

 - Improving the project documentation